 Kasia Souchen: 01:45 So to begin, do you want to tell us a little bit more about your experience in Morocco?
-I think many people may conjure up images of riads, pools, maybe even camels, maybe the movie Casa Blanca.
+I think many people may conjure up images of riads, pools, maybe even camels, maybe the movie Casablanca.
 How would you describe Morocco based on your experience there?

 Andrea Gardella: 02:00 Well all those things are definitely Morocco.
 You can actually visit the replica of Rick's cafe in Casablanca.
-I'd say that Morocco is absolutely beautiful country.
+I'd say that Morocco is an absolutely beautiful country.
 It's huge.
 I mean Casablanca is estimated to have a population of 5 to 10 million people and so it is a metropolis, uh, and at the same time you can drive three, four hours and be in a very, very small town, a warm welcoming place where you just see kids running around.
-And so you do have that dichotomy in Morocco and the weather.
-I mean, it's, it was actually a great to be gone during the winter in Canada, uh, but I think overall as a foreigner and as a woman, I had a very specific type of experience and uh, you did have to um, keep in mind the cultural differences and the etiquette of how to navigate those cultural differences.
+And so you do have that dichotomy in Morocco.
+And the weather, I mean, it's, it was actually great to be gone during the winter in Canada, uh, but I think overall as a foreigner and as a woman, I had a very specific type of experience and uh, you did have to um, keep in mind the cultural differences and the etiquette of how to navigate those cultural differences.
 And that was to me probably the biggest learning curve, uh, getting there.
 Uh, but I, you know, Morocco is beautiful and I had a wonderful experience.

 Kasia Souchen: 03:01 That sounds incredible.
 And what about camels?

-Andrea Gardella: 03:04 You know, I, I personally did not see one because I, a lot of people head down to Essaouira which is down a little bit further south and, or down into the desert and I didn't get a chance to go but, but that is that.
-It is true.
+Andrea Gardella: 03:04 You know, I, I personally did not see one because I, a lot of people head down to Essaouira which is down a little bit further south and, or down into the desert and I didn't get a chance to go but, but that is ,it is true.
 There are camels, and you can ride them and you could have a great time, but I unfortunately was not privy to that experience.